mpaolodr/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  - Middlewares and Routing.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  - are different pieces of functionalities that make up our API

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  - are things that we want to manage in our App

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  - status codes will help clients know what's happening with their request

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  - by using routing, we'll be able to compartmentalize our applications

 ## Minimum Viable Product